mupif/mupif/doc/source/userman.rst

-Infrastructure integration
+MuPIF Basic Infrastructure
 ---------------------------

-The MuPIF infrastructure means the distributed computational platform, a virtual private network (VPN).
-Its core element is the nameserver, which serves to locate resources within the network.
+MuPIF can be run on a single workstation serving the infrastructure locally.
+However, to take a full profit from its distributed design, a supporting infrastructure has to be set up.
+This typically includes setting up of VPN network to isolate and secure comminication and data exchange.
+There are additional services, including nameserver for service discovery and scheduler for job scheduling.
+They are described in subsequent chapters.
+The following chapters describe these resources from user perspective.
+The administrative prespective, including set up instrauctions is described in `sect-distributed-model`_.

 Wireguard VPN
 ~~~~~~~~~~~~~~

-Integrating the local computer into the VPN is done via configuration file (received by a secure channel) for Wireguard.
+Integrating the local computer into the already set-up VPN requires a configuration file (to be received over a secure channel) for Wireguard.

 * Windows: the configuration file can be imported straght into the Wireguard client.
 * Linux: